nbareil/justanothergeek.chdir.org/content/post/engineering_yara_rules.md

 rules](https://github.com/VirusTotal/gyp/), gyp, very
 similarly to yara-parser.
-Its killer feature is that parsed rules can be serialized as [a Protocol Buffer](https://github.com/VirusTotal/gyp/blob/master/pb/yara.proto), this facilitate massively its manipulation in other programming languages.
+Its killer feature is that parsed rules can be serialized as [a Protocol Buffer](https://github.com/VirusTotal/gyp/blob/master/pb/yara.proto), this facilitates massively its manipulation in other programming languages.

 I guess we will eventually migrate to this library...